rygelyance/Immersive-Research-Internship-Experience-Project/README.md

 the temperature, humidity, and wind speed and their lag polynomials, the time in days and its polynomials, and finally a column for each of the relevant policies from the previous section.
-The time and weather polynomials are to replicate the methodology of (Chen, 2012).
+The time and weather polynomials are to replicate the methodology of (Chen & Whalley, 2012).

 ``` r
 df3 <- df2 %>%